Lumacx/Starknet_2025_Narratum/dataconnect-generated/js/default-connector/react/README.md

 }
 ```

-## GetAIGeneratedImage
+## GetAiGeneratedImage
-You can execute the `GetAIGeneratedImage` Query using the following Query hook function, which is defined in [default-connector/react/index.d.ts](./index.d.ts):
+You can execute the `GetAiGeneratedImage` Query using the following Query hook function, which is defined in [default-connector/react/index.d.ts](./index.d.ts):

 ```javascript
 useGetAiGeneratedImage(dc: DataConnect, vars: GetAiGeneratedImageVariables, options?: useDataConnectQueryOptions<GetAiGeneratedImageData>): UseDataConnectQueryResult<GetAiGeneratedImageData, GetAiGeneratedImageVariables>;